 ENYGO Workshop 2016 Denmark ENYGO Gestational Trophoblastic Disease & Teach-the-Teachers Workshop February 5-6, 2016, Copenhagen, Denmark Background Postgraduate medical training programmes in many European countries have already been changed according to new concepts, such as competency-based education and assessment for learning.
 The idea that trainees are in charge of their own training, in combination with continuous assessment and updating of the training programme, has shown to especially improve and optimize many postgraduate medical training programmes.
 A fellowship in gynaecological oncology is a great example of a workplace-based training programme where these same concepts can be used to augment training.
 Finally, and possibly most important, trainees who are trained according to these modern concepts are capable of using these concepts throughout their career facilitating the phenomenon of ‘life long learning’.
 This will lead to highly trained specialists for whom keeping their skills and knowledge up-to-date and up to the expected standard is a way of life.
 Learning objectives The first part of the workshop will be aimed at Gestational trophoblastic disease.
 The programme will be delivered with cooperation with the European Organization for the Treatment of Trophoblastic disease (EOTTD).
 Attendees will become familiar with all aspects of the management of gestational trophoblastic disease, the management of gestational trophoblastic neoplasia (low- and high-risk), the value and pitfalls of diagnostic tests such as hCG measurements, pathology, clinical guidelines, and follow-up.
 The second part of the workshop focuses on effective learning.
 After the workshop, attendees will be able to formulate ‘SMART’ learning aims, construct and evaluate their learning, give effective feedback, and extract information from feedback.
 The final part of the workshop focuses on effective learning (and teaching!) skills.
 After completing this part the attendees will become familiar with the most recent ideas and concepts about how skills should be taught and assessed and will be able to learn and teach new skills according to these concepts.
 Teaching format EOTTD will deliver five skilled speakers for the part on gestational trophoblastic disease.
 Hosted by the European Network of Young Gynaecological Oncologists (ENYGO), Dr. Pim Teunissen and Dr. Cor de Kroon will lead an introductory workshop on workplace learning, especially developed for trainees in gynaecological oncology.
 This workshop will require active participation.
 There will be ample opportunity for participants to share their challenges and successes in education and time will be reserved to discuss training differences between European countries.
 Application Process Registration Fee & Travel Application Process Application Process Workshop attendance is limited to 25 participants.
 General Conditions Only applicants who are active ESGO/ENGYO members and who have paid the course fee will be considered for participation.
 Paid ESGO/ENYGO membership for 2016 is a mandatory condition for being considered.
 Not yet an ESGO/ENYGO member?
 Renew or Join your ESGO/ENGYO membership.
 Application Download the application form and Submit your application by January 20, 2016 Remarks: Please note that a motivation statement and a short CV are mandatory parts of the application.
 Email the completed and signed application form with a CV and motivation statement to: email@example.com Only applications sent by email will be considered.
 Confirmations will be made on a first-come-first-served basis.
 Registration Fee & Travel Registration Fee & Travel Registration Fee: 100 € incl.
 VAT The fee includes: Admission to the workshop 2 nights of accommodation in single rooms (breakfast included) Coffee breaks and lunch Dinner on Friday, February 5, 2015 Participants are expected to cover their own travel costs.
 Payment details and cancellation conditions The course fee must be paid immediately upon confirmation of attendance.
 The payment can be processed only by bank transfer; bank details will be available in the confirmation letter.
 If the fee is not received by January 17, 2016, the position will be offered to the next suitable applicant.
 The reservation can only be confirmed upon receipt of payment.
 In case of cancellation, the fee will be refunded, provided a written request is received by January 24, 2016.
 No refund can be made if the notice of cancellation is received after this date nor in the case of a no-show.
 Contact For any queries please contact: firstname.lastname@example.org Under the auspices of The European Organisation for Treatment of Trophoblastic Disease (EOTTD) Program View the Workshop Scientific programme Organizing Faculty Mentors & Speakers Christianne Lok, Amsterdam, the Netherlands Prof. Leon Massuger, Nijmegen, the Netherlands Isa Niemann, Aarhus, Denmark Sophie Patrier, Rouen, France Nienke.
-Van Trommel, Amsterdam, the Netherlands Pim Teunissen Stockholm, Sweden Cor de Kroon, Leiden, The Netherlands Klarke Boor, Amsterdam, the Netherlands Local Organizers & ENYGO Coordinators Mikkel Rosedahl, Rigshospitalet, Denmark Rene Laky, ENYGO President, Graz, Austria Vladyslav Sukhin, ENYGO Vice-President, Kharkow, Ukraine Workshop Venue Rigshospitalet, Copenhagen University Hospital Copenhagen, Denmark European Society of Gynaecological Oncology The European Society of Gynaecological Oncology (ESGO) is the leading European organization with more than 3000 professionals involved in treatment, care and research of gynaecologic cancers.
+Van Trommel, Amsterdam, the Netherlands Pim Teunissen Stockholm, Sweden Cor de Kroon, Leiden, The Netherlands Klarke Boor, Amsterdam, the Netherlands Local Organizers & ENYGO Coordinators Mikkel Rosedahl, Rigshospitalet, Denmark Rene Laky, ENYGO President, Graz, Austria Vladyslav Sukhin, ENYGO Vice-President, Kharkow, Ukraine Workshop Venue Rigshospitalet, Copenhagen University Hospital Copenhagen, Denmark European Society of Gynaecological Oncology The European Society of Gynaecological Oncology (ESGO) is the leading European organisation with more than 2,500 professionals involved in treatment, care and research of gynaecologic cancers.
 Contact us Explore ESGO eAcademy Journal Attend ESGO Congress SoA Conference Meetings Calendar Network Networks ENYGO ENGOT Join Become a Member myESGO Members Directory News Updates Get notified on all of ESGO’s news and activities.